Annual Review of Biomedical Data Science: Scope and indexing

 The Annual Review of Biomedical Data Science is abstracted and indexed in Science Citation Index Expanded, Scopus and BIOSIS Previews, among others.

 Editorial processes

 The Annual Review of Biomedical Data Science is helmed by the editor or the co-editors.
 The editor is assisted by the editorial committee, which includes associate editors, regular members, and occasionally guest editors.
 Guest members participate at the invitation of the editor, and serve terms of one year.
-All other members of the editorial committee are appointed by the Annual Reviews board of directors and serve five-year terms.
+All other members of the editorial committee are appointed by the AR board of directors and serve five-year terms.
 The editorial committee determines which topics should be included in each volume and solicits reviews from qualified authors.
 Unsolicited manuscripts are not accepted.
 Peer review of accepted manuscripts is undertaken by the editorial committee.

 Current editorial board

 As of 2023, the editorial committee consists of the editor and the following members: